Be aware of your surroundings

-- Practical self defense tips and tactics, taught by the Campus Police Officer
+- Practical self-defence tips and tactics, taught by the Campus Police Officer